 Companies that operate on unspoken and unwritten policies create situations where employees believe they are being treated unequally and unfairly.
 An employee handbook is a place for employees to be comforted that they are not the only one required to request vacation in advance or that they were not the only one required to wait until the following month to enroll in company sponsored health insurance and 401k benefits.

-4. Inform Employees of Benefits
+4. Inform Employees of of their Rights and Benefits

 The employee handbook exists to alleviate the burden from your company’s human resource representative from explaining the myriad of policies and benefits to each employee and for every new employee.
 In addition, employee handbooks can bring employees’ attention to company sponsored benefits and encourage participation, often times such participation benefit both employees and employer (i.e. 401k, health savings account, etc.).

 5. Comply with all State and Federal Rules and Regulations